-Se rvices that are covered for you What you must pay when you get these services Ar nbulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of Cost sharing for covered services applies toward the annual out-of- pocket maximum.
-Cost sharing applies to each one- way transport. • transportation could endanger the person's health or if authorized by the plan Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
-In-Network \$250 copayment per Medicare- covered ground or air ambulance trip.
-Out-of-Network \$250 copayment per Medicare- covered ground or air ambulance • If you choose to be transported to a facility that is farther away Medicare's payment will be based on the charge to the closest appropriate facility The ambulance benefit is a transport benefit .
-If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: • You decline the ambulance ride • You take the ambulance and it is determined your symptoms are not emergent. trip.
+Services that are covered for you What you must pay when you get these services • Covered ambulance services include fixed wing rotary wing Cost sharing for covered services applies toward the annual out-of- pocket maximum. and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of Cost sharing applies to each one- way transport. transportation could endanger the person's health or if authorized by the plan In-Network • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and \$250 copayment per Medicare- covered ground or air ambulance trip.
+Out-of-Network that transportation by ambulance is medically required • Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
+If you choose to be transported to a facility that is farther away Medicare's payment will be based on the charge to the closest appropriate facility \$250 copayment per Medicare- covered ground or air ambulance trip. • The ambulance benefit is a transport benefit .
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: You decline the ambulance ride You take the ambulance and it is determined your symptoms are not emergent.

-Services that are covered for you What you must pay when you get these services Annual Routine Preventive Physical Exam Non-Medicare covered routine physical exams are covered once every 12 months.
-This Comprehensive physical must include a Cost sharing for covered services applies toward the annual out-of-pocket maximum. preventive medicine evaluation and management, including an age In-Network and gender appropriate history, examination and counseling/anticipatory guidance/risk factor reduction interventions. \$0 copayment for the non- Medicare-covered routine physical exam.
-You are able to have lab screening for early detection of diabetes, Out-of-Network high cholesterol or blood disorders.
-As part of your Annual wellness visit OR your Annual Routine Preventive Physical Exam you can have a fasting blood sugar, lipid panel and/or complete blood count included in the cost. \$25 copayment for the non- Medicare-covered routine physical exam.
+Services that are covered for you What you must pay when you get these services Annual Routine Preventive Physical Exam Non-Medicare covered routine physical exams are covered once Cost sharing for covered services applies toward the annual out-ofevery calendar year.
+This Comprehensive physical must include a pocket maximum. preventive medicine evaluation and management, including an age In-Network and gender appropriate history, examination and counseling/anticipatory guidance/risk factor reduction interventions. \$0 copayment for the non- Medicare-covered routine physical exam.
+You are able to have lab screening for early detection of diabetes, high cholesterol or blood disorders.
+As part of your Annual Out-of-Network wellness visit OR your Annual Routine Preventive Physical Exam you can have a fasting blood sugar, lipid panel and/or complete blood count included in the cost. \$25 copayment for the non- Medicare-covered routine physical exam.
 Note: These screening labs are to assist in early detection of new health conditions, not as part of routine monitoring of existing health conditions.
 Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.

-Services that are covered for you What you must pay when you get these services 🍑 Annual wellness visit Cost sharing for covered services If you've had Dart P for longer than 12 months you can get an applies toward the annual out-of-
+Services that are covered for you What you must pay when you get these services

+🍑 Annual wellness visit

 If you've had Part B for longer than 12 months, you can get an Annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
+This is covered once every calendar year.